hackfrederick/hackathon2016/connecting.md

 that Python dictionary values do not have to be the same type of data.
 Now is also a good time to observe that a Python dictionary value can be **another dictionary**.
+A dictionary that is a value
+of a dictionary
+is often called a *nested* dictionary.

 Imagine reading a book
 with a footnote,
 and the footnote says to go read another book for a detailed explanation.
 It's kind of like that.

-A dictionary that is a value
+We access data
-of a dictionary
+in a dictionary
-is often referred to as a nested dictionary.

-A Python dictionary can provide values by accessing a key like a regular dictionary will give you a definition when you look up a word.
-We access by key using square brackets.
+using square brackets
+and a key.

 ```python
 city = weather_data['name']